Sustainable Agriculture Volunteer

 Volunteers will encounter very different social and cultural norms that require flexibility and understanding.
 For example, the American sense of privacy in terms of information-sharing or physical space, doesn’t really exist in many Tanzanian communities.
 Volunteers are frequently asked personal questions, e.g. one’s religion and marital status, and people will wonder why a Volunteer might want quiet moments alone.
 As a foreigner, there is also the added element of curiosity from children as well as adults.

 Tanzania has some restrictive laws that target certain sexual acts.
 Volunteers will need to be mindful of cultural norms and country-specific laws, and use their best judgment to determine how to approach topics related to sexual orientation and gender identity in their communities and host countries.
-Staff and currently serving Volunteers will address this topic during Pre-Service Training, and identify support mechanisms for incoming trainees.
+Staff will address this topic during Pre-Service Training, and identify support mechanisms for incoming trainees.
 Please refer to the Local Laws and Special Circumstances of the U.S. Department of State's travel page for more information:

 Serving in Tanzania